-The board also has the corporate governance function, which is to determine the policy for the corporate governance of the Company and duties performed by the board under Code Provision D.3.1.
+The board also has the corporate governance function, which is to determine the policy for the corporate governance of the Company and duties performed by the board under CG Code Provision D.3.1.

-Four regular board meetings were held during the past twelve months.
+Six regular board meetings were held during the year ended 31 December 2020.
 The attendance record of each Director at the said meetings throughout the year is set out as follows:

+Name Attended/Eligible to Attend

-Executive Director Ho Kam Hung 4/4
+Executive Director Ho Kam Hung 6/6

-Non-Executive Director Young Kwok Sui 4/4
+Non-Executive Director Young Kwok Sui 6/6

-Independent Non-Executive Directors Tam Kong, Lawrence Wong Miu Ting, Ivy Wong Kui Fai 4/4 4/4 4/4
+Independent Non-Executive Directors Tam Kong, Lawrence Wong Miu Ting, Ivy Wong Kui Fai 6/6 6/6 6/6